said-alrove/rwd-patterns/README.md

 # rwd-patterns
-Third project from Juan Pablo's course of Web Development.
+The third project from Juan Pablo's course of Web Development.

 This project contents a bunch of design patterns such as "layout shifter", "mostly fluid", "tiny tweaks", "column drop", etc.